Chive Blossom Vinegar

 I love to use them in everything and it is always the first taste of spring to come from my yard.

 Somewhere last summer I seen a picture of a bottle of deep magenta colored vinegar made from chive blossoms.
 Seriously, a genius idea.
-And I immediately headed out back to pluck a handful of pungent purple flowers.
+And I immediately headed out back to pluck a handful full of pungent purple flowers.

 I gave them a quick rinse then allowed them to air dry.